Locations:

 Get even more creative by using wine bottles or a gallon of water as weights and your kitchen chairs for planks and tricep dip exercises.
 Why buy expensive equipment when you can utilize your furniture instead?

-2. Drink 1 extra glass of water a day
+2. Drink one extra glass of water a day

 It’s nothing new that there are health benefits to drinking more water.
-It helps keep your temperature normal, lubricates and cushions joints, protects your spinal cord and other sensitive tissues and gets rid of wastes through urination, sweat and bowel movements.
+It helps keep your temperature normal, lubricates and cushions joints, protects your spinal cord and other sensitive tissues, and gets rid of waste through urination, sweat and bowel movements.

 3. Replace diet soda with carbonated water